 Anyone who’s been in a relationship for more than ten minutes knows that no two people will see eye-to-eye about everything.
 One’s wearing a sweater while the other is fanning herself.
 One puts ketchup on eggs while the other is horrified.

 Fine, you say.
 There’s no need to agree.
-You can like tomato and I’ll like tomahto.
+You can say tomato and I’ll say tomahto.

 But what if your difference is about something more serious than diction or condiments or setting the thermostat?
 What if one of you desperately wants to hold your marriage together while the other has met with an attorney and is now spending every spare moment looking at apartments on Craig’s list?